The Control Line tool is a graduated filter that uses the Control Points technology (Upoints).

 Adding secondary masks allows you to refine the influence of the initial local adjustment.

-– The additional masks, active by default, complete the area
+– The additional masks complete the area

 – By pressing the Alt key, they become protective masks that inhibit the correction on the area they cover